These photos illustrate our typical practice, but, due to Covid, we will focus on no-contact training until it is safe to do otherwise.

 We are a small dojo focused on providing a quality experience with a minimum of commercialization.

 It is a sad truth that women need to be concerned about assault.
 I personally have known many women who have been assaulted, and this violence is mostly done by men.

 If you are seeking martial arts for self-defense purposes it is essential that you choose a school with a method that will work for you against someone bigger and stronger, and a school that doesn't have the attitude of a men's club.

 Our female students have proven that Palace Hand is a superb martial art for any women seeking practical skills.

 You can do this and we can show you how.

-Instead of relying on strength or athleticism, you'll learn to use leverage, timing, balance breaking and other tactics to take advantage of the attackers force.
+Instead of relying on strength or athleticism, Palace Hand teaches you to use leverage, timing, balance breaking and other tactics to take advantage of the attackers force.

-These skills are ideal for Law Enforcement Officers, women, men, teens or anyone who may face a larger, stronger opponent.
-These techniques work very effectively without causing excessive harm, yet with a minor adjustment they can cause serious destruction.
+These skills are ideal for law enforcement officers, women, men, teens or anyone who may face a larger, stronger opponent.

-You'll learn diverse skills that can provide you with the versatility to handle a wide variety of self-defense situations.
+You'll learn diverse skills that can provide you with the versatility to handle a wide variety of self-defense challenges.